|Zin! Zin! Zin! A Violin | Instruments of the Orchestra Lesson

 The first student in each line will go to the paper bag that is placed at the front of their line.
 The teacher will ask these students to identify the first instrument that is shown on the whiteboard ledge.
 The 3 students will look through their bag to find the card that correctly names the instrument.
 When they have each selected a card the teacher will ask them to turn their cards for everyone to see.
 The teacher identifies the correct answer and awards a point to those students with the correct answer.

-The first 3 students then go to the end of the line and one new team member from each line goes to the paper bag to prepare for their turn.
-Continue playing until everyone from each of the teams has a turn.
-Also, explain that students who are waiting their turn can't say the answer to help their team get a point.
-If a team is found to be giving the answer, the other 2 teams will receive a point.
+The first 3 students then go to the end of the line and the next student from each line goes to the paper bag to prepare for their turn.
+Continue playing until everyone has had a turn.
+Students may not help their team to choose the correct answers.
+A point should be awarded to the other two teams if this occurs.

-Vary the game by asking students to identify the name of the instrument by listening to a sound recording of the instrument.
-A second variation could be to ask students identify the instrument's family.
-For example, if the teachers asks "Which musical instrument family is the oboe a member of," the students would respond by drawing the card for "The Woodwind Family."
+2) Ask students identify the instrument family.
+For example, if the teachers asks "Which musical instrument family is the oboe from?"
+Students would respond by drawing the card for "The Woodwind Family."

 Sign up to receive the MakingMusicFun.net Newsletter so you don't miss a thing!